 Friederike: Yes fantastic.
 So I mean there are different issues with proof of work one being that it’s extremely energy intensive.
 But you also feel that proof of stake isn’t a worthy successor, isn’t a good successor for many causes.
 But why do you think that is?

 Tal: Yeah, so I wouldn’t say that I’m like categorically against proof of stake.
 I think there’s some very nice protocols that use proof of stake.
-But proof of steak does have some major disadvantages compared to proof of work.
+But proof of stake does have some major disadvantages compared to proof of work.
 So one of them is this sort of circularity, when proof of work is totally self-contained.
 I have a resource I prove to you that I use the resource.
 In proof of stake I’m proving that I spent money that’s in the system.
 But first of all, there’s the circularity because this is actually a resource only if the money is worth something but the money is only worth something if the system is secure so we have something that seems a little bit fishy.
 It doesn’t mean that it can’t work in practice.
 But already it’s like the foundations are a little bit shaky.
 The second thing is because you have the whole system sort of certifies itself then you have these problems with how you prove security or basically what your security assumptions are.
 So again here I’m talking about things that actually prove security which maybe we’ll talk a little bit later why I think that’s a critical thing to do when you’re designing cryptocurrency protocols, but in proof of stake if you want to prevent this sort of alternate history attack where suppose I wake up now, after a hundred years, and I’m trying to find out what the current history is of the system, then if I have a proof of work then there’s an easy solution I can see what how much work has been spent on top of each branch of the system and now I know what’s the true history.
 But in proof of stake, if say somebody manages to steal old keys, so somebody manages to steal, you know, all of the keys at some very far back point in time, then they can now fork the system and create a new history that looks completely valid because the history only depends on you know, who has which keys.

 And so they can sort of fast forward this history to the current day.
 And now I have two histories that I simply cannot distinguish between and so I have to trust somebody, and this is the problem when what you want is is so totally decentralized and you know, the trust should also be decentralized.
 And the way they solve this in the proofs of proof of stake, they either need to add these trust assumptions like checkpoints like okay, you know, we just know that at this point in time, this was the right branch and we just will never switch to another branch or stronger assumptions like the things that you can erase your memory securely, right?
 So the honest users always completely delete their old keys and switch keys all the time, so nobody can steal them after the fact then this can help you prove security of such a system, but these security erasure assumptions are arguably, you know, not so reasonable, and because it’s very hard to actually secure the erase data and honest users it’s not clear that they have an incentive to erase data because you cannot prove that you erased it.
 So, you know, we have security assumptions that are more iffy and then there’s the final thing which is this sort of permission lists property.
 So one nice thing about proof of work is I can start doing a proof of work without asking anybody for permission.
 I just start my CPU and it works.
 In a proof of stake system in order to join the system I have to get stake.
 And I can only get stake if somebody gives me stake.
 So I need somebody’s permission to give me stake.
 So you can say okay this is just a technical, you know definitional property, but it’s actually not completely technical because there is an attack that’s related to this.
 Suppose the adversary somehow manages to get a majority of the stake at some point in time.
 It has 51%of the total stake in the system.
 It can now refuse to sell the stake to anyone and from now on till forever basically the adversary controls the majority of the stake and this is a problem, especially when systems are starting up because systems, if the economy is worth a hundred trillion dollars getting 51% of the stake is a very expensive attack, but if the economy starts now and it’s just worth, you know, ten million dollars or fifty million dollars then getting 51% of the stake might not be such an unreasonable attack, especially if you’re talking about things that might be of interest to sort of nation state level actors.
 The other problem is that this is undetectable.
 So the fact that I have 51% of the stake it doesn’t appear on the blockchain as Tal has 51% of the stake.
 I can pretend to be many different people and they can still sell to each other so you don’t see this giant block of stake staying there.
 It looks like the system is fine.
 But at any point in the future now I can decide to crash the system.
 So this is something again.
 Is this an actual reasonable attack, I’m not sure, but I think it’s enough of a worry that I wouldn’t want to say all of the world’s economy to be based just on a proof of stake system.